f959/adb-turbo/README.md

 ## API Reference

-The Flask backend exposes these endpoints with standardized JSON responses:
+For developers who want to integrate with the tool, we provide a clean REST API with standardized JSON responses:

 ### Response Format